hypertrophic/Debian_System_Update/README.md

 This script also allows for greater customization.
 You can choose to update your system precisely when it suits you, ensuring that updates don't interfere with your workflow or commitments.

 I believe that offering the option for manual updates aligns with our goal of providing a versatile and user-centric solution.
 If you find that automatic updates are better suited to your needs, you can always explore other methods or tools such as `cron`.
-We value your control and choice in how you manage your system updates.